 Grill mats are fantastic when you want mess-free cooking.
 Before I used a grill mat, food particles would fall through the grates inside the grill.
 It isn’t enjoyable to clean.

-The grill mates hold the extra food and make the grilling cleaner.
+The grill mates hold the extra food and make the grill clean.
 And that’s just a side benefit.
 When you want your chicken not to stick to the grill, a mat is an excellent option for providing a nonstick surface.

 As I mentioned earlier, it’s equally essential to oil both the chicken and the grill.
 What oil you choose also has an impact on your meat.